Updated November 4 with new details on this year’s film lineup.

 Dine

-If you’re heading out for dinner pre- or -post-movie, then you have a lot of options nearby the Whistler Conference Centre, the hub of the festival.
+If you’re heading out for dinner pre- or -post-movie, then you have a lot of options near the Whistler Conference Centre, the hub of the festival.
 For fine dining, there’s Araxi, Bearfoot Bistro, Il Cammineto and the new, Wild Blue.
 And for a more relaxed vibe, there’s Mexican Corner, Sushi Village, Stonesedge Kitchen and Earls.

 A woman enjoys her dinner at a restaurant in Whistler.